OneIdentity/SCALUS/README.md

 ## Configure

 To configure SCALUS run the application with no arguments.
 The configuration UI will launch in your browser.
+Check out the [SCALUS Wiki](https://github.com/OneIdentity/SCALUS/wiki) for more configuration details.

 # Contributing to SCALUS